rekumar/mixsol/README.md

     stock_solutions = stock_solutions,
     targets = {
         t:60      #Solution:volume dictionary
-        for t in densetargets
+        for t in targets
     })
 ```
 which is then solved with constraints
 ```
 sm.solve(
-    min_volume=20, #minimum volume for a single liquid transfer max_inputs = 3 #maximum number of solutions that can be mixed to form one target )
+    min_volume=20, #minimum volume for a single liquid transfer max_inputs = 3 #maximum number of solutions (stock or other target) that can be mixed to form one target )
 ```